dorm-room-cook/dorm-room-cook/index.md

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template-react/master/doc/edit-stuff-page.png)

-#### Landing (after Login), Admin user
+#### Landing (after Login), Recipes user

 You can define an "admin" user in the settings.json file.
 This user, after logging in, gets a special entry in the navbar:

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template-react/master/doc/admin-landing-page.png)

-#### Admin page (list all users stuff)
+#### Recipes page (list all users stuff)

-To provide a simple example of a "super power" for Admin users, the Admin page lists all of the Stuff by all of the users:
+To provide a simple example of a "super power" for Recipes users, the Recipes page lists all of the Stuff by all of the users:

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template-react/master/doc/admin-list-stuff-page.png)